Nerogar/OneTrainer/README.md

 -   `train.py` The central training script
 -   `train_ui.py` A UI for training
+-   `train_webui.py` A browser-based experimental WebUI for training control
 -   `caption_ui.py` A UI for manual or automatic captioning and mask creation for masked training
 -   `convert_model_ui.py` A UI for model conversions
 -   `convert_model.py` A utility to convert between different model formats